-With Richard Campbell and Bettina Fabos, I am co-author of Media and Culture: An Introduction to Mass Communication (Bedford/St. Martin's, 2013), now in its 9th edition, and Media Essentials (Bedford/St. Martin's, 2013), in its 2nd edition.
+With Richard Campbell and Bettina Fabos, I am co-author of Media and Culture: An Introduction to Mass Communication (Bedford/St. Martin's, 2015), now in its 9th edition update, and Media Essentials (Bedford/St. Martin's, 2013), in its 2nd edition.
 I am author of Framed!
 Labor and the Corporate Media (Cornell University Press, 2004), an award-winning book on how labor unions are covered in the news media.
 I also blog on journalism and news issues at mediacrit.com.

 I previously taught at Miami University (Ohio), and have been a visiting instructor at the University of Klagenfurt in Austria.
 I received my Ph.D. degree from the University of Michigan.
 I'm a recipient of the State of Iowa’s Board of Regents Award for Faculty Excellence (2004), the College of Humanities and Fine Arts Faculty Excellence Award (2010), and the Veridian Community Engagement Award (2011).
 I chair the Board of Directors of the Northern Iowan newspaper at UNI, and I am past president and a board member of the College Hill Partnership, the organization leading the revitalization of the College Hill neighborhood in Cedar Falls.